Pre Birth Assessment Procedure

 - Did the non-abusing parent believe the child?
 Did they need help and support to do this?

 - What are current attitudes towards the abuse?
-Do the parents blame the child/see it as her/his fault?
+Do the parents blame the child/see it as their fault?

 - Has the perpetrator accepted full responsibility for the abuse?
 How is this demonstrated?
 What treatment did he/she have?